YuliiaDikun/goit-react-hw-08-phonebook/README.md

 # REACT CONTACT BOOK

 This is a personal Contact book app.
-Developed using React, Redux, React Routes and Heroku as a backend.
+Developed using React, Redux Toolkit, Axios, React Routes and Heroku as a backend.

 ---